Baz Luhrmann | |

 Luhrmann was born in Sydney.
 His mother, Barbara Carmel (née Brennan), was a ballroom dance teacher and dress shop owner, and his father, Leonard Luhrmann, ran a petrol station and a movie theatre.[6][7]
 He was raised in Herons Creek, a tiny rural settlement in mid-northern New South Wales.
 He attended St Joseph's Hastings Regional School, Port Macquarie (1975–1978); St Paul's Catholic College, performing in the school's version of Shakespeare's Henry IV, Part 1, and Narrabeen Sports High School, where he met future collaborator Craig Pearce.[8]

 Luhrmann received the nickname "Baz" at school, given to him because of his hair style, the name coming from the puppet character Basil Brush.
 While still in high school, Luhrmann changed his name by deed poll to Bazmark, joining his nickname and birth name together.[9]
-In 1980, Luhrmann graduated high school, and in the same year was cast opposite Judy Davis in the Australian film Winter of Our Dreams.[10]
-In 1982, using the money he had earned from film and television experience he funded his own theatre company, The Bond Theatre Company[citation needed].
-The company performed at the Pavilion at Sydney's Bondi Beach.
+In 1980, Luhrmann graduated from high school, and in the same year was cast opposite Judy Davis in the Australian film Winter of Our Dreams.[10]
+In 1982, using the money he had earned from film and television work, he funded his own theatre company, The Bond Theatre Company[citation needed].
+The company performed at the pavilion at Sydney's Bondi Beach.
 At the same time, he conceived and appeared in a controversial television documentary, Kids of the Cross, where Luhrmann, embedded as a character, lived with a group of street kids.[11]
-In 1983, he began an acting course at the National Institute of Dramatic Art.
+In 1983, he enrolled in an acting course at the National Institute of Dramatic Art.
 He graduated in 1985 alongside Sonia Todd, Catherine McClements and Justin Monjo.[12]
 On 26 January 1997, he married Catherine Martin, a production designer; the couple has two children.

 Luhrmann supports the Melbourne Demons in the Australian Football League.[13]